Germain712/DFEMyTunes/README.md

 ## _WHY ARE WE DOING THIS?_

-After my 12 weeks of brain busting bootcamp training, me and the other students had five days to complete our individual practical examination project, which was ultimately an encapsulation of all the concepts from our core training modules.
+After 12 weeks of brain busting bootcamp training, me and the other students had five days to complete our individual practical examination project, which was ultimately an encapsulation of all the concepts from our core training modules over this period.
 This included utilising Agile & Project Management, Databases & Cloud Fundamentals, Programming Fundamentals, API Development, and lastly Automated Testing.

 ## _HOW I EXPECTED THE CHALLENGE TO GO?_